FareshAhamad/FareshAhamad/README.md

 Seeking a **Data Analyst role** to apply skills in SQL, Python, and Power BI to generate insights, improve decision-making, and solve business problems.

----

-## ⚡ Key Highlights

-- ✔ Strong in SQL, Python, Power BI, Excel
-- ✔ Experience with dashboards & real datasets
-- ✔ Knowledge of EDA and data visualization
-- ✔ Able to convert data into business insights